Lorti/manu.ninja/_posts/2016-11-30-thoughts-on-linear-gradients-that-resemble-images.md

 date:   2016-11-30
 categories: coding
 sharing: true
+thumbnail: /images/thoughts-on-linear-gradients-that-resemble-images.jpg
 ---

-Harry Roberts wrote an article about improving perceived loading time [Improving Perceived Performance with Multiple Background Images](http://csswizardry.com/2016/10/improving-perceived-performance-with-multiple-background-images/) a topic which is dear to me, as one can see in my dominant colors lazy-loading article „until there’s a way to reliably automate this“ he called for automation of his process, so I went and over-engineered it in the past month
+Harry Roberts wrote an article about improving perceived loading time [Improving Perceived Performance with Multiple Background Images](http://csswizardry.com/2016/10/improving-perceived-performance-with-multiple-background-images/) a topic which is dear to me, as one can see in my [Dominant Colors for Lazy-Loading Images](https://manu.ninja/dominant-colors-for-lazy-loading-images) article
+„until there’s a way to reliably automate this“ he called for automation of his process, so I went and over-engineered it in the past month